DataDog/chaos-controller/README.md

 Once applied, you can see the targeted pods/nodes by describing the `Disruption` resource.

+#### Targeting a specific pod

+How can you target a specific pod by name, if it doesn't have a unique label selector you can use?
+The `Disruption` spec doesn't support field selectors at this time, so selecting by name isn't possible.
+However, you can use the `kubectl label pods` command, e.g., `kubectl label pods $podname unique-label-for-this-disruption=target-me` to dynamically add a unique label to the pod, which you can use as your label selector in the `Disruption` spec.

 ### Level

 A disruption can be applied either at the `pod` level or at the `node` level: